olivertemple/bulk-file-renamer/README.md

 in the directory where the repository is cloned.

 # Usage
-To run this, either run the executable file in 'dist', or run main.py and a window will appear.
+To run this run main.py and a window will appear.

 <img src='example.png'>